 These Romeo and Juliet laws apply only to consensual sex.
 There is no close-in-age or marriage exception to forcible rape.

-Children under 15 may legally consent to sex with people less than four years older.
+Children under 15 may lawfully consent to sex if you are less than four years older.
 For example, a 14-year-old can have sex with a 17-year-old.
-This is because the older individual is not more than 4 years older.

-Meanwhile, children aged 15 or 16 may legally consent to sex with people less than 10 years older.
+Meanwhile, children aged 15 or 16 may lawfully consent to sex if you are less than 10 years older.
 For example, a 16-year-old could consent to have sex with a 25-year-old.
-This is because the adult is less than 10 years older.

-Married people may legally consent to have sex with their spouses.
+Married people may lawfully consent to have sex with their spouses.
 Their ages do not matter.3

 The sentence for statutory rape depends on the age of the victim.